VA Palo Alto Health Care System

 How will I be contacted about getting the vaccine?

-VA Palo Alto is calling Veterans in high risk categories to schedule them for COVID vaccine appointments.
-Currently, we are offering COVID vaccinations only by appointment and only at the Palo Alto and Livermore Divisions.
 To reduce the risk of exposure to COVID-19, Veterans should not come into our VA facility looking to receive a vaccine without an appointment.
-Care teams will contact you when a vaccine is available, based on your personal risk factors and vaccine availability.
-When you are called to schedule your vaccine appointment, you will be provided details about where to go on campus to get your vaccine.
+When you call to schedule your vaccine appointment, you will be provided details about where to go on campus to get your vaccine.

 I have a specific medical condition and don’t know if it’s a good idea for me to be vaccinated.
 Who should I ask?